- Published on

 The bad

 The biggest threat is security.
 When tool deployment and setup implementation are ``masked,'' inevitably security details are omitted (or assumed, most people only care about the results).
 I'm still a bit baffled that someone would let agents gain total control over their own computer and expose the gateway to the public.
+I also noticed that there is a sweep of setup blogs recommending community-maintained plugins, some of which contain malware code.

 ``Do your own research'' is more important than ever.